Goulding hails his academy champions

-Darrell Goulding’s Under-19s battled from behind to beat Leeds 14-6 and claim Wigan’s ninth senior academy Championship triumph in the last 11 years.
+Darrell Goulding's Under-19s battled from behind to claim their ninth senior academy Championship triumph in the last 11 years.

 They trailed 6-4 at half-time of their Grand Final but nudged in front through James Worthington’s effort.